<?xml version="1.0" encoding="UTF-8"?>

 <pubDate>Tue, 10 Feb 2026 00:00:00 GMT</pubDate>

-<description>Zig-based headless browser engine designed from scratch for AI agent automation.
-No GPU compositor, no extension runtime, just the bits you actually test against.</description>
+<description>Lightpanda is a Zig-based headless browser engine built from scratch for AI agent automation.
+No GPU compositor, no extension runtime.
+Purpose-built for fast headless testing without Chromium overhead.
+13k+ stars.</description>

 <category>tools-tips</category>